Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ### Create access control client

-To interact with Azure Synapse, you need to instantiate a `AccessControlClient`.
+To interact with Azure Synapse, you need to instantiate a `RoleAssignmentsClient` and a `RoleDefinitionsClient`.
 It requires an endpoint URL and a `TokenCredential`.

 ```C# Snippet:CreateAccessControlClient
 // Replace the string below with your actual endpoint url.